doitian/km-windows-manager/README.md

 +----------------------------+        +----------------------------+
 ```

-* (4) Otherwise, if there's a monitor along the directory, move the window to the
+* (4) Otherwise, if there's a monitor along the direction, move the window to the
    next monitor.

 ```